Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 Find It Online:

 sPOD designs and manufactures its products in America and is another heavy hitter in the switch panel market.
 They offer a wide range of switch styles and vehicle compatibilities, making them a one-stop shop.
-Whether you prefer the more modern aesthetic of a touch screen control module or the classic rocker switch, sPOD has an option for you.
+For all your switch needs, whether you prefer the modern aesthetic of a touchscreen control module or the classic rocker switch, sPOD has an option for you.
 Regardless of which switch style you choose, they’re all controlled by the BantamX control module.

 Features:

 The BantamX is a fully digital and programmable switch system.
-It features 8 circuits rated at 30 amps each, with integrated ground terminals for easy wire organization.
+It features eight circuits, each rated at 30 amps, with integrated ground terminals for easy wire organization.
 The standout feature of the BantamX is its small size and fully digital design.

-This switch’s electrical system is almost completely controlled by a microprocessor, eliminating the need for fuses and relays.
-While this means that there is very limited serviceability, sPOD thought ahead and incorporated numerous protections like integrated low voltage cutoff, a 50 amp auto-resetting circuit breaker, and even failsafe self-healing fault protection.
-What this all translates to is protection against overheating, over-current, electrical shorts, and reverse polarity.
+A microprocessor almost completely controls this switch’s electrical system, eliminating the need for fuses and relays.
+While this means that there is very limited serviceability, sPOD thought ahead.
+It incorporated numerous protections, including an integrated low-voltage cutoff, a 50-amp auto-resetting circuit breaker, and even failsafe self-healing fault protection.
+What this all translates to is protection against overheating, overcurrent, electrical shorts, and reverse polarity.

 You can also daisy-chain up to 4 BantamX control modules and still control them all from one touchscreen, which is an insane amount of expandability!

-The BantamX features Bluetooth connectivity for wireless control via sPOD’s app.
-Their free version enables basic functions like power and lighting modes.
-They also have a paid (Pro) version that enables tons of extra features like deep sleep, increased startup amperage for high-power accessories, and much more.
-The BantamX is even compatible with third-party switches and micro-computers like an Arduino or Raspberry Pi for nearly limitless configurations.
+The BantamX features Bluetooth connectivity for wireless control via the sPOD app.
+Their free version offers basic functions, including power and lighting modes.
+They also offer a paid (Pro) version that enables numerous additional features, including deep sleep, increased startup amperage for high-power accessories, and more.
+The BantamX is even compatible with third-party switches and microcomputers, such as an Arduino or Raspberry Pi, for nearly limitless configurations.

 Pricing:

 The sPOD BantamX may have a steep starting price, but it is also the most compact unit on this list.
 Its fully digital design and circuitry are unique and designed to be as proactive in circuit protection as possible.
-With the compatibility of controlling it through a microcomputer, it should really appeal to the technical tinkerer that wants to elevate their switch panel beyond what comes out of the box.
+With the ability to control it through a microcomputer, it should really appeal to the technical tinkerer who wants to elevate their switch panel beyond what comes out of the box.

 3. Auxbeam